pythongurfer/CurrencyConverter/README.md

 Expose other endpoints (GET, DELETE) to manage that data.

-✅ Professional Best Practices: By using Dependency Injection (injecting services/repositories via the constructor), DTOs (ConversionRequest), and input validation, you're writing code that is clean, maintainable, and robust, just like in a professional environment.
+-**Professional Best Practices**: By using Dependency Injection (injecting services/repositories via the constructor), DTOs (ConversionRequest), and input validation, you're writing code that is clean, maintainable, and robust, just like in a professional environment.

 In essence, this project serves as a perfect, real-world "slice" of what a backend developer does.
 It's a tangible proof of competence that goes far beyond simple programming exercises.